iLert/docs/integrations/zendesk/outbound.md

 ## FAQ <a href="#faq" id="faq"></a>

-**Are tickets updated in Zendesk if the alert is updated in iLert?**
+**Are tickets updated in Zendesk if the alert is updated in ilert?**

-Yes, status updates to iLert Alerts are reflected in the title of the Zendesk ticket, e.g. `RESOLVED` host compute.infra is `DOWN`.
+Yes, status updates to ilert Alerts are reflected in the title of the Zendesk ticket, e.g. `RESOLVED` host compute.infra is `DOWN`.

 **Can I choose which updates to publish to a ticket in Zendesk?**

 Currently not.
-If that's something you'd like see in iLert, we look forward to your feedback via chat or e-mail.
+If that's something you'd like see in ilert, we look forward to your feedback via chat or e-mail.